Title IX Policy

 Victoria L. Battell, RSM

-Associate VP of Student Life & Mission Integration
+Associate VP of Student Affairs & Mission Integration

 Title IX Deputy Coordinator

 The Title IX Coordinator has the authority to address sexual misconduct complaints on behalf of the College.
 Maria College encourages the reporting of sexual misconduct.
 Anyone who seeks assistance for themselves or another person in reporting such matters will not be subject to disciplinary action or retaliation.